For a broad overview of my work, watch this lecture geared toward the public!

 December 2018: Julie was quoted in this fun radio story about subsurface life on KQED.

-November 2018: Julie will be joining StarTalk on November 14 at Beacon Theater in NYC with Neil deGrasse Tyson, James Cameron, and other guests.
+November 2018: Julie will be joining StarTalk on November 14 at Beacon Theater in NYC with Neil deGrasse Tyson, Ellie Kemper, and other guests.

 October 2018: Learn more about the "below-ground biome" as featured in this article in The Scientist magazine.